 Here was “Cracker” Florida, far from the interstates, the beaches, theme parks and “progress.”
 This little panhandle berg and its quirky characters were immortalized, Yankee transplants talking about living cheap, a turkey-hunting/turkey-obsessed hunter all dolled up in camo 25 years before “Duck Dynasty” cemented its position along America’s rural/urban political divide.

-“Vernon” started life as a genuine piece of documentary journalism, about the town’s grimly comical connection to insurance scams that involved people injuring themselves, losing a limbs for high-dollar settlements.
-“Nub City” was abandoned, according to legend, after death threats made to the filmmaker.
+“Vernon” started life as a genuine piece of documentary journalism, about the town’s grimly comical connection to insurance scams that involved people injuring themselves, losing limbs for high-dollar settlements.
+The film “Nub City” was abandoned, according to legend, after death threats made to the filmmaker.